-If you're interested in transferring to Saint Michael's College, to be accepted you must be in good academic and administrative standing at your former or present institution, preferably with a 3.0 or better in rigorous liberal arts courses.
+To be accepted as a transfer student at Saint Michael's College, you must be in good academic and administrative standing at your former or present institution, preferably with a 3.0 or better in rigorous liberal arts courses.

 Credit may be transferred for work completed at accredited colleges with a grade of C- or better, provided that the courses correspond to offerings at Saint Michael's.
 Credits are considered for transfer only if an official transcript of such credits is submitted by the applicant prior to admission.
 A transfer student may be required to pass an examination to determine his/her readiness to enter a course or program.
 No advanced standing is officially recorded by the registrar until the transferred student has successfully completed one full year at Saint Michael's College.
 The remaining requirements to be fulfilled by transfer students to qualify for graduation from Saint Michael's will be determined on an individual basis.